oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 :  Ability of the Holder to prove legitimate possession of an SD-JWT by proving control over the same private key during the issuance and presentation.
 An SD-JWT with Holder Binding contains a public key or a reference to a public key that matches to the private key controlled by the Holder.

-Claim Name Blinding:
-:  Feature that enables to blind not only claim values, but also claim names of the claims that are included in SD-JWT but are not disclosed to the Verifier in the HS-Disclosures JWT.

 Issuer:
 :  An entity that creates SD-JWTs.